arabbika/my-aws-journey/01_Labs/05_Storage and Archiving/03_S3_Web_Hosting.md

 # ◈ Static S3 Web Hosting
 **Course ID**: `170-[JAWS]-Activity`

-## 🎯 Architectural Objective
+## 🎯 Project Goal
-This project demonstrates the efficiency of serverless, static web hosting.
-The objective was to leverage Amazon S3’s built-in hosting capabilities to deliver high-availability, low-cost static web content, while implementing automated deployment scripts to streamline content updates.
+The goal of this project was to set up a highly available, low-cost static website using serverless architecture on Amazon S3, and to build an automated deployment script to make updating the site quick and easy.

-## ⚙️ Content & Delivery Logic
+## ⚙️ How it works
-* **Bucket Configuration:** Configured S3 for static website hosting, mapping the index document and enabling public access via modified Block Public Access (BPA) settings and ACLs.
+* **S3 Hosting & Access:** I enabled static website hosting on the bucket, configured the index document, and opened up public access by adjusting the Block Public Access (BPA) settings and setting up ACLs.
-* **Access Control:** Managed identity through IAM, attaching `AmazonS3FullAccess` policies to specific users to enable programmatic bucket administration.
+* **IAM Permissions:** To manage the bucket securely via the command line, I created a dedicated IAM user (`awsS3user`) and attached the `AmazonS3FullAccess` policy to it.
-* **Automated Deployment:** Developed a custom bash script (`update-website.sh`) using the AWS CLI to automate synchronization between local source files and the S3 bucket.
+* **Automation Script:** I wrote a custom bash script (`update-website.sh`) using the AWS CLI to push local web files directly up to S3.
 ## 📷 Lab Evidence

 | Task | Delivery Check | Evidence |